-Best 60 min QSO rate (including dupes and before log checking).
+Best 60 min QSO rate (after log checking with dupes removed).

 The best 1 minute rates were: